Functions are blocks of code that perform a specific task and can be reused in different parts of a program.

 return result

-• parameters: These are the parameters that our function can receive.
-These are optional and can be used to pass information to the function.
+- parameters: These are the parameters our function can receive.
+They are optional and can be used to pass information to the function.

-• return result: The return statement allows us to return a result from the function.
-It is optional and can return any data type.
+returnstatement allows us to return a result from the function.
+It is optional and can return any type of data.

 Calling a function

-Once we have a defined function, it can be called from anywhere in the program (this is also called invoking the function).
+Once we have a function defined, it can be called from anywhere in the program (this is also called invoking the function).

-To call a function, its name is used followed by parentheses.
-If the function requires arguments, we will need to put them inside the parentheses.
+To call a function, we use its name followed by parentheses.
+If the function requires arguments, we must place them inside the parentheses.

 For example, if we have this function: